 Once model training is complete, click on View Results.

 Use the results screen to assess model accuracy.
+Use the pulldown menu to switch between Random Forest and CNN.

 NOTE: The truth populations can be updated, and the model can be re-trained or used as-is to classify additional data.